-Path environment variables like PATH, LD\LIBRARY\PATH or PYTHONPATH will not contain values found in the launcher settings.
+Path environment variables like PATH, LD_LIBRARY_PATH or PYTHONPATH will not contain values found in the launcher settings.

 Similarly key=value environment variables also found in the launcher settings are excluded.
-Note that if a value was associated with a key prior starting Slicer, it will not be set in the environment returned by this function.

 The function excludes both the Slicer launcher settings and the revision specific launcher settings.